Learning how to read drum sheet music isn’t a necessity, but it’s an important skill that differentiates you from the rest.

 2- Bar Lines

 Multiple sections of notes and rests, known as measures, make the Staff.
-Bar Lines, simply known as bars, separate all the measures.
+Bar Lines, or simply bars, separate all the measures.

 Different types of bar lines indicate different player behavior, as they can force you to continue onward, to repeat a section, or to stop the music altogether.